rmorsomme/Fractals-and-Chaos-Game/Script.md

 The Chaos Game
 --------------

-The 8-minute [tutorial](https://www.youtube.com/watch?v=kbKtFN71Lfs) *Chaos Game* by Numberphile does a much better job at explaining the choas game than I possibly could, so I recommend the reader to simply watch it to understand how the method works.
+The 8-minute [tutorial video](https://www.youtube.com/watch?v=kbKtFN71Lfs) *Chaos Game* by Numberphile does a much better job at explaining the choas game than I possibly could, so I recommend the reader to simply watch it to understand how the method works.
 To generate the Sierpinski Gasket with the chaos game, we follow 5 steps:

 1. Take three points in a plane.
 These will be the vertices of the final fractal.
 2. Choose a point in the plane and draw it.